Analytic de Rham stacks of Fargues-Fontaine curves: The -adic monodromy theorem

 Moreover, thanks to \cref{PropPerfectBerkovichSpaces}, it suffices to prove a similar statement for perfect modules.
 Restricting to an affinoid neighborhood of $y$, and passing to a (light) profinite torsor over it, we can reduce to the affinoid perfectoid case (cf. the proof of \cref{sec:fully-faithf-psiast-1-getting-rid-of-galois-group}).
 Then the claim follows from \cref{LemLimitsBerkovichSpaces}, recalling that the Fargues--Fontaine curve attached to an affinoid perfectoid $\Marc(A)$ over $\Q_p$ is a Berkovich space, and observing that, considering the map $\Marc(A)^\HK\to \mathcal{M}(A)_{\Betti}$, each closed subset of $|\Marc(A)^{\HK}|$ has a fundamental system of neighborhoods of the form $|U^\HK|$.

 Then, the statement follows from what we have just shown, again via approximation, using the classicality of the point $x\in X$. \end{proof}

 \begin{remark} Let $C/\Q_p$ be an algebraically closed field of finite transcendence degree $d\geq 1$ (up to completion), so that $C$ is a qfd Banach algebra over $\Q_p$.
 One might wonder if any vector bundle on $C^{\HK}$ is unipotent (with respect to $\overline{\mathbb{F}}_p$), or even if it is possible to classify vector bundles on $C^{\HK}$ by a category of $(\varphi,N_0,\ldots, N_d)$-modules over $\Q_p^\un$.
 This is however too optimistic: each vector bundle on $C^{\HK}$ spreads out to a vector bundle on $X^{\HK}$ for a smooth partially proper rigid analytic variety $X$ over $\Q_p$ with a morphism $x\colon \Spa(C)\to X$.
 As a consequence, a vector bundle on $C^{\HK}$ does \emph{not} necessarily admit a Harder--Narasimhan filtration (e.g., if the Harder--Narasimhan polygon for the pullback to $\FF_X$ jumps at $x$) even though its pullback to $\FF_C$ does.
 Looking at the argument in \cref{PropTsuzukiBreve}, we see that $\FF_C\to C^{\HK}$ is therefore not surjective.
-Still there is the chance that a version of Tsuzuki's theorem can hold for $C$: each vector bundle $\mathcal{E}$ on $C^{\HK}$, which spreads out to a \emph{semi-stable} vector bundle $\mathcal{E}'$ on $X^{\HK}$ for a smooth partially proper rigid analytic variety $X$ over $\Q_p$ with a morphism $x\colon \Spa(C)\to X$, is pulled back along the morphism $C^{\HK}\to \GSpec(\Q_p^\un)/\varphi^\Z$.
-Considering the last part of the proof of \cref{PropTsuzukiBreve}, we can (up to replacing $X$ by an \'etale morphism, and a qcqs $\dagger$-rigid subspace) find a pro-$p$-covering $Y\to X$ with $Y$ qcqs, connected such that the pullback of $\mathcal{E}'$ to $\FF_Y$ is isomorphic to $\mathcal{O}(\lambda)^{\oplus r}$ for some $r\geq 0$ and $\lambda\in\Q$.
-Following the proof of \cref{PropTsuzukiBreve} it remains to see that the diagonal $\Delta_{Y^\diamond}\subseteq Y^\diamond\times_{\Spa(\F_p)} Y^\diamond$ has a cofinal system of \emph{connected} qcqs open neighborhoods.
-For $C$ replaced by $\C_p$, we could use the elementary argument \cref{sec:tsuzukis-theorem-2-connectedness-for-artin-schreier-equations}, which unfortunately does not seem to generalize to $C$. \end{remark}
+Still there is the chance that a version of Tsuzuki's theorem can hold for $C$: each vector bundle $\mathcal{E}$ on $C^{\HK}$, which spreads out to a \emph{semi-stable} vector bundle $\mathcal{E}'$ on $X^{\HK}$ for a smooth partially proper rigid analytic variety $X$ over $\Q_p$ with a morphism $x\colon \Spa(C)\to X$, is pulled back along the morphism $C^{\HK}\to \GSpec(\Q_p^\un)/\varphi^\Z$. \end{remark}

 \begin{remark}[de Rham implies potentially semi-stable] \ \begin{enumerate} \item As shown by Berger, \cite{Berger_monodromie}, the local $p$-adic monodromy theorem implies that any de Rham $p$-adic Galois represention is automatically potentially log-crystalline (i.e.\ potentially semi-stable).
 This was later reproved by Colmez, \cite{Colmez_deRham}, and Fargues--Fontaine, \cite{Farguesf}, using different methods.
 Rephrasing Berger's proof in terms of Hyodo--Kato stacks, this result can be deduced as follows from \cref{localmonodromy}.
 Using Sen theory, one can show that there is an equivalence of categories